Osteoporosis is a disease marked by decreasing bone mass and density, making bones weak and brittle. If left unchecked, it can lead to

 People who cannot eat enough calcium from food might want to take calcium supplements.

-Vitamin D and other supplements may also be recommended.
+Vitamin D and other supplements may also be advised.

 Talk with your doctor before